-Build resilient infrastructure. promote inclusive and sustainable industrialisation and foster innovation
+Build resilient infrastructure, promote inclusive and sustainable industrialisation and foster innovation

-Take urgent action to combat climate
+Take urgent action to combat climate change and its impacts

 ESB's strategy directly supports the UN Sustainable Development Goals (SDGs) which provide a global blueprint to achieve a better and more sustainable future for all by 2030.
 The strategy is focused on three of the SDGs where ESB can make a lasting and tangible difference.